geodynamics/aspect/doc/sphinx/user/methods/nonlinear-stokes-solvers.md

     A x = b
 ```
 , where $A$ is a known value or matrix, $x$ is a unknown scalar or vector of
  unknowns, and $b$ is the known right hand side scalar/vector.
-Now if we want to know what $x$ is
+If we now want to know what $x$ is
  for a given $A$ and $b$, we can rearrange the equation to:
 ```{math}
     x = A^{-1} b